snehangsude/Spaceship/README.md

 ### Improvements planned

 * Plans to improve the compartment sensitivity to blockades
-* Plans to setup a random ammunition drop for re-fill of ammunition
+* Plans to setup a random ammunition drop to re-fill ammunition